mspass-team/mspass/docs/source/user_manual/introduction.rst

     time this user's manuals was written that part of the system is incomplete.
     For that reason (and for efficiency) MsPASS processing functions make handling history optional and by default it is turned off.
 If the system grows as we hope that limitation will disappear.
-For the near term MsPASS uses jupyter lab to contain the python code of all workflows.
-    Proper attention to documenting the algorithms used and preserving all components can provide a level of reproducibility far beyond current practice.

 -   The design of MsPASS has stressed leading edge but not bleeding edge open-source technologies.
 MsPASS was assembled from